qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/gettingstarted.rst

  * Drag your sample info file into the box to upload your files
  * **Delete selected files**: Delete a file with the selected boxes
  * **Go to study description**: Link to the study description page
+ * Your uploaded samples will appear under the "Files" section

 Viewing Sample Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **Sample Information Page**
+ * **Sample Information Table**
   * **Sample Info**: Downloads the metadata onto your computer
   * See different metadata values
-* **Sample Summary Page**
+ * **Sample-Prep Summary**
   * **Add sample column information to table**: Allows you to add an additional metadata column to the sample summary for comparison on this page

 Update Sample info
 ^^^^^^^^^^^^^^^^^^

-* **Upload Files Page**
- * Drag new sample info file into the box to upload the new file
- * Go to study description by clicking the “Go to study description”
-* **Study Information Page**
- * Go to the sample information page by clicking the “Sample Information”
- * You can edit your metadata here too:
-  *If the data has not been processed...
+* If your data has not been processed..
-   * Delete your old metadata file
+ * Upload your new metadata file using the Upload Files Page
-   * Upload your new metadata file
+ * Delete your old metadata file on the Sample Information Page
-  * If the data has been processed...
+ * Update your metadata file on the Sample Information tab on the Sample Information page *If your data has been processed...
-   * The metadata file cannot be deleted
+ * Your past metadata file cannot be deleted but fields can be deleted
-   * To remove data, go to the sample information page and use the trash icon to delete the unwanted sample information columns
+  * To remove data, go to the Sample Information tab on the Sample Information page and use the trash icon to delete the unwanted fields
-   * You can only update the fields that do exist (these fields can be found in the sample information page)
+ * You can update the fields that do exist (these fields can be found on the sample information tab on the sample information page)
+  * Upload a new sample info file including the updated field data and the sample_name field
+ * You can add new fields
+  * Upload a new sample info file including the field data you want to add and the sample_name field
  * Sample names cannot be deleted
   * Any sample name change will be interpreted as a new sample
-  * *Note that this changes will not update on your analysis*
-  * But these changes will not affect your processing data since the metadata isn’t applied until analysis
+ * *Note that these changes will not update on your analysis but these changes will not affect your processing data since the metadata isn’t applied until analysis*

 Adding Data for Analysis
 ========================